 A-Excellent.
 B-Superior.
 C-Average.
 D-Inferior.
 X-Conditioned.
 F-Failed.

-Inc-Incomplete.
+Inc.-Incomplete.

-The grade of "Inc." is given only in cases when a student is prevented by illness, either of himself or family, from completing his work.
-In such cases the student is expected to notify his class officer of such disability at once.
+The grade of "Inc." is given only in cases where a student is prevented by illness, either of himself or family, or other equally cogent reason, from completing his work.
+In such cases the student's expected to notify his class officer of such disability at once.

 Grade Point System.
-The following resolution was adopted by the Faculty on September 11th:
+The following resolution was adopted by the Faculty on September 11th, 1020: